thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-ModerationModel/README.md

 1. Install Python (version >= 3.9) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.

-2. Clone the repository : responsible-ai-ModerationModel:
+2. Clone the repository : responsible-ai-mm-flask:
     ```sh
     git clone <repository-url>
     ```

-3. Navigate to the `responsible-ai-ModerationModel` directory:
+3. Navigate to the `responsible-ai-mm-flask` directory:
     ```sh
-    cd responsible-ai-ModerationModel
+    cd responsible-ai-mm-flask
     ```

 4. Create a virtual environment: